yuanlizhanshi/NGS_Workflow/README.md

 -----
 ## Chromatin Immunoprecipitation (ChIP) sequencing workflow

 This is a ChIP-seq workflow (from fastq.gz to peak).
+It was also suitable for [CUT&RUN](https://elifesciences.org/articles/46314) and [CUT&Tag](https://www.nature.com/articles/s41596-020-0373-x) experiments.
 Before the ChIP-seq workflow, the genome index of bowtie2 should be built **first**.

 >bowtie2-build genome.fa  genome